DOROTHEA LANGE: THE WAR RELOCATION AUTHORITY ASSIGNMENT

 Born in Hoboken, NJ, Dorothea Lange (1895–1965) is a central figure in the history of American photography.
 Her photographs White Angel Bread Line, San Francisco (1933) and Migrant Mother (1936) are among the best-known works of American art.
 Her books, An American Exodus, 1939 (with Paul S. Taylor), and Land of the Free, 1938, are important documents in the struggle for labor rights.
 She was the first female photographer to receive a Guggenheim grant, awarded in 1941 for her work for the FSA on farm laborers.
 Lange was a founding member of the enormously important Aperture magazine in 1952.
 Her work appears in most major museums.

-The exhibition is organized for the University of Hawai‘i at Mānoa by Maika Pollack and made possible by the University of Hawai’i at Mānoa’s Department of Art & Art History and College of Arts, Languages, & Letters; the John Young Foundation; the Cooke Foundation; Hawai’i State Foundation on Culture and the Arts, through appropriations from the Legislature of the State of Hawai’i and by the National Endowment for the Arts; and anonymous donors.
+The exhibition is curated for the University of Hawai‘i at Mānoa by Maika Pollack and made possible by the University of Hawai’i at Mānoa’s Department of Art & Art History and College of Arts, Languages, & Letters; the John Young Foundation; the Cooke Foundation; MakeVisible, and anonymous donors.

 The JOHN YOUNG MUSEUM OF ART is located in Krauss Hall at 2500 Dole Street Honolulu, Hawai'i 96822 (Directions).